solarwinds/appoptics-apm-go/README.md

 |APPOPTICS_PREPEND_DOMAIN|No|false|Prepend the domain name to the transaction name.
 Possible values: true, false|
 |APPOPTICS_DISABLED|No|false|Disable the agent.
 Possible values: true, false|

+For the up-to-date configuration items and descriptions, including YAML config file support in the upcoming version, please refer to our knowledge base website: https://docs.appoptics.com/kb/apm_tracing/go/configure/

 ## Help and examples